 Boric-acid-based products are a highly recommended solution for flea infestations, particularly when there are animals living in the household.
 Boric acid is not toxic to people or animals, but it kills fleas.
 When boric-acid-based products are sprinkled on the carpet and throughout the infected household, the extremely fine particles of boric acid work their way into the carpet and are not easily sucked up by vacuum cleaners.

 The trick is to sprinkle a layer on the carpet and use a broom to work it down into the fibers, then vacuum off any excess.
-As fleas come in contact with the particles they quickly die.
+As fleas come in contact with the particles, they quickly die.
 However, this means that it is extremely important to vacuum the floors regularly to reduce the dead fleas that are on your carpet.

 When it comes to homes with tile, wood, or linoleum flooring, many health-conscious individuals choose to use Nylar (a pyriproxyfen).
 Nylar regulates the growth of fleas and is commonly used where pets spend most of their time.
 It only needs to be applied once a year to clean up a flea infestation.
 This product is unique in the way it works — it mimics the juvenile flea hormone, preventing young fleas from becoming adults.
 It also stops flea eggs from hatching, reducing flea populations drastically.

-Homemade rosemary flea dip is a DIY recommended holistic cure for canine flea infestations.
+Homemade rosemary flea dip is a DIY-recommended holistic cure for canine flea infestations.
 Place two cups of fresh rosemary sprigs in boiling water for half an hour.
 Then strain the liquid and add it to a gallon of warm water (it must be warm to be effective).
 You could also add 2-4 drops of rosemary essential oil to your warm water.
-When the solution is warm, but not too hot, pour it on a flea-infested dog.
+When the solution is warm but not too hot, pour it on a flea-infested dog.
 Then, let the dog air dry.
-Be sure to not let the dog lick or scratch until it is dry.
+Be sure not to let the dog lick or scratch until it is dry.